 Students in the program will know the most important analytical frameworks, contingency models, skills, approaches, historical and current trends and ideas that shape and comprise the emerging field of health advocacy.
 They will respond to the growing awareness of the importance of partnering perspectives in management, the social sciences, education and the health sciences while exploring the converging roles of patient representative, ombudsman, educator, care manager, patient navigator, family advisor and health advocate.

-This program equips students to understand, appreciate and demonstrate relevant aspects of:
+This program equips students to understand, appreciate and advance the relevant aspects of:

 The Alliance of Professional Health Advocates